List of Marvel Comics characters: D: Betty Dean

-Betty Dean Prentiss is a character appearing in American comic books published by Marvel Comics.

-A policewoman, she is a supporting character of Namor and Namora in the Golden Age published by Timely Comics.
-First appearing in Marvel Mystery Comics #3 (January 1940), Betty Dean is one of the earliest recurring characters and romantic interests in Marvel Comics.
+Betty Dean Prentiss is a policewoman who was a supporting character of Namor and Namora in the Golden Age of comic books.
+First appearing in Marvel Mystery Comics #3 (January 1940), Dean is one of the earliest recurring characters and romantic interests in Marvel Comics.
 She often advocates compassion for air breathers to Namor and urges him to help the Allied Forces battle the Nazis.
-Betty was a key figure in Marvel's first crossover Marvel Mystery Comics #810 where she helps Namor and the Human Torch come to terms after battling each other.
+Dean was a key figure in Marvel's first crossover Marvel Mystery Comics #810 where she helps Namor and the Human Torch come to terms after battling each other.
 Midway through World War II, she becomes a reporter whose scoops often lead Namor to adventures.
 After WWII, she reunites with Namor for several adventures in the 1950s Atlas Comics.
-Betty eventually marries and becomes Betty Dean Prentiss, after Namor returns to Atlantis.
-In the Silver Age, at Namor's request, the widowed Betty becomes the guardian for his young cousin, Namorita, during her surface world education.
-Betty is transformed into a green scaled amphibian by Namor's foe, Dr. Hydro.
-She is killed by Doctor Dorcas while saving Namor in Marvel Super-Villain Team-Up #2 (October 1975).
+Dean becomes the guardian for Namor's young cousin, Namorita, during her surface world education.
+Dean is later transformed into a green scaled amphibian by Namor's foe, Dr. Hydro.
+She is killed by Lemuel Dorcas while saving Namor in Marvel Super-Villain Team-Up #2 (October 1975).

 Death

-Death is the name of several characters appearing in American comic books published by Marvel Comics.
+Death is the name of several characters in Marvel Comics.
 Some of them are members of the Horsemen of Apocalypse.

 Horseman of Death

+Sanjar Javeed

+Sanjar Javeed is the bastard son and servant of Shapur II, king of the Sasanian Empire.
+When Shapur refused to reveal his existence, Javeed turned to thievery to get the attention of his father.
+Using his mutant ability to channel disease, Javeed poisoned the entire kingdom by spreading disease through stolen treasures.